 This program is designed to cultivate the career development knowledge and skills of Sophomores, providing you with a competitive employment advantage as you move into your junior year.

-The Summer Arch is a unique approach for student development and growth that prepares students to meet the multifaceted challenges of the 21st century.
-The Summer Arch will augment academic and experiential programs, and provide an even more robust-and transformative-educational experience for undergraduate students.
+The Summer Arch prepares students to meet the multifaceted challenge of the 21st century.
+The Summer Arch will augment academic and experiential learning programs, and providing even more robust-and transformative-educational experience for undergraduate students.

 To make our undergraduate educational experience even more robust and transformative, we are freeing it from the traditional academic calendar.
 In 2017, Rensselaer will aunch the Summer Arch.
 During the Summer Arch, students will remain on campus for the summer after their sophomore year, taking junior-level classes, and receive focused attention from professors at this pivotal point in their academic progression.